cloudify-cosmo/docs.getcloudify.org/content/working_with/console/templates-mgmt.md

 * **Statistics** - Predefined, commonly used statistics graphs derived from the diamond plugin metrics.
 * **Logs** - Events/Logs table with multiple filters

-***Initial-template*** - Applies to all non-admin users in all the tenants to which they have access, and includes the following pages:
+***main-default*** - Applies to all non-admin users in all the tenants to which they have access, and includes the following pages:

 * **Dashboard**  - An overview of the existing executions.
 * **Cloudify Catalog** - Contains Blueprints catalog derived from a github repository and Plugins catalog derived from JSON file.
 By default, Blueprints catalog presents the Cloudify Examples catalog.
 * **Local Blueprints** - A list of all the blueprints which were uploaded to the current tenant.
 From this page you can access the Blueprint drill-down page, by clicking on a specific blueprint.
 * **Deployments** - A list of all deployments created in the current tenant, and the statuses of their nodes.
 From this page you can access the Deployment drill-down page, by clicking on a specific deployment.
+* **System Resources** - Plugins, Secrets and Agents management.
 * **Logs** - Events/Logs table with multiple filters

 The users permissions to perform actions in these pages depend on the roles they have on the tenant.

 ## Custom Templates
-In order to create new templates, sys-admins can choose the “Template Management’ option in the user menu:
+In order to create new templates, sys-admins can choose the **Template Management** option in the user menu:

 ![Template Management]( /images/ui/templatesMgmt/templates_menu.png )